-Fish oil is very sensitive to heat and can easily turn rancid.
+Fish oil is very sensitive to heat, pressure, and oxygen and can easily turn rancid.
 Mama fed me the Fish 4 Dogs Salmon Oil from an event last year, and I ended up vomiting.
 I wasn’t the only one; mama said some other dogs who had the oil from the event vomited too.

-To prevent that, mama recommends buying fish oil packed in gel capsules.
-To feed, just poke a hole into the capsule and squeeze out the oil over food.
+To prevent that, mama recommends buying fish oil packed in gel capsules or airless pump bottles.
+Feed the former whole or poke a hole into the capsule and squeeze out the oil over your dog’s meal.

-- It is molecularly distilled and tested to be free of ocean pollutants
+- is molecularly distilled and tested to be free of ocean pollutants

 Remember, contaminated or rancid fish oil will do more harm than good for your dog.
 Price and how the product is advertised are not reliable ways to determine its quality.
 At the very least, read the labels for the information above before making a purchase.